 What’s a fireplace without a mantel?
 While building my own fireplace from scratch, I knew a DIY fireplace mantel would take my stone fireplace to the next level.
 Not only is it perfect for everyday décor, but it also serves as the perfect spot for holiday decorating, especially at Christmas.
-I even wired the mantel with an outlet specifically for Christmas lights!
-If you’re interested in making your own DIY fireplace mantel, keep reading for all the details.

 When building my DIY fireplace mantel, I chose oak because it’s both sturdy and beautiful, especially when stained.
 I wanted the oak boards to look like a solid beam once the project was done.